Will007-max/Will007-max.github.io/_posts/2021-06-13-handle_spark.md

 The question here is how I know what's going on in Spark.
 For this purpose, there are three systems available: *logging*, *event history*, *metrics*.

+### 4.1.
+Logging

+Logs files are written on the local disks of machines.
+In the client mode, the driver logs are stored in the local machine, not in the cluster, and that is not practical in a production context.

+### 4.2.
+Event history

+This is more interesting than logging.
+In fact, during calculations, the executors permanently communicate with the driver *scheduler* that takes a lot of events used by several components through the *Magic Bus* of events, in particular the **Web UI** is a client for those events (for **jobs in progress**).
+Another client is the **EventLog Listener** that writes events on the disk (HDFS, S3), and the *Spark History Server* process will allow to read what happened on an **finished job**.

+Events are stored in JSON files, allowing further processing.